Kublai Khan: Great Khan of the Mongols

-At the same time, Kublai's nephew Ilkhan Abagha tried to form a grand alliance of the Mongols and the Western European powers to defeat the Mamluks in Syria and North Africa that constantly invaded the Mongol dominions.
-Abagha and Kublai focused mostly on foreign alliances, and opened trade routes.
-Khagan Kublai dined with a large court every day, and met with many ambassadors and foreign merchants.
+At the same time, Kublai's nephew Ilkhan Abaqa tried to form a grand alliance of the Mongols and the Western European powers to defeat the Mamluks in Syria and North Africa that constantly invaded the Mongol dominions.
+Abaqa and Kublai focused mostly on foreign alliances and opened trade routes.
+Khagan Kublai dined with a large court every day and met with many ambassadors and foreign merchants.

 Kublai's son Nomukhan and his generals occupied Almaliq from 1266 to 1276.
 In 1277, a group of Genghisid princes under Möngke's son Shiregi rebelled, kidnapped Kublai's two sons and his general Antong and handed them over to Kaidu and Möngke Temür.
 The latter was still allied with Kaidu who fashioned an alliance with him in 1269, although Möngke Temür had promised Kublai his military support to protect Kublai from the Ögedeids.
 Kublai's armies suppressed the rebellion and strengthened the Yuan garrisons in Mongolia and the Ili River basin.
 However, Kaidu took control over Almaliq.

 In 1279–80, Kublai decreed death for those who performed slaughtering of cattle according to the legal codes of Islam (dhabihah) or Judaism (kashrut), which offended Mongolian custom.
 When Tekuder seized the throne of the Ilkhanate in 1282, attempting to make peace with the Mamluks, Abaqa's old Mongols under prince Arghun appealed to Kublai.
 After the assassination of Ahmad Fanakati and execution of his sons, Kublai confirmed Arghun's coronation and awarded his commander in chief Buqa the title of chancellor.

 Kublai's niece, Kelmish, who married a Khongirad general of the Golden Horde, was powerful enough to have Kublai's sons Nomuqan and Kokhchu returned.
 Three leaders of the Jochids, Tode Mongke, Köchü, and Nogai, agreed to release two princes.
 The court of the Golden Horde returned the princes as a peace overture to the Yuan dynasty in 1282 and induced Kaidu to release Kublai's general.
 Konchi, khan of the White Horde, established friendly relations with the Yuan and the Ilkhanate, and as a reward received luxury gifts and grain from Kublai.
 Despite political disagreement between contending branches of the family over the office of Khagan, the economic and commercial system continued.